 Baylor vs. TCU Women's Basketball Predictions & Picks - January 3

-Wednesday's contest that pits the No. 6 Baylor Bears (12-0) versus the No. 23 TCU Horned Frogs (14-0) at Foster Pavilion has a projected final score of 73-64 (based on our computer prediction) in favor of Baylor, who is favored in this matchup by our model.
-Game time is at 8:00 PM ET on January 3.
+Wednesday's contest at Foster Pavilion has the No. 6 Baylor Bears (12-0) going head to head against the No. 23 TCU Horned Frogs (14-0) at 8:00 PM ET on January 3.
+Our computer prediction projects a 73-64 win for Baylor, who are favored by our model.

-Their last time out, the Bears won on Saturday 85-79 over Texas.
+The Bears are coming off of an 85-79 win against Texas in their last game on Saturday.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!